SumiSastri/dev-blogs/docs/data-infrastructures/part2-cloud-computing.md

 ---
 layout: default
 title: What is the cloud?
-parent: Data infrastructures
+parent:Data infrastructures and cloud computing
-nav_order: 4
+nav_order: 5
 ---